The Current AI Universe — What Leaders and Decision Makers Need to Know

 Generative AI in particular introduces risks around accuracy, bias, intellectual property and data protection.

-For leaders and managers, the priority is not choosing tools — it is establishing control, clarity and confidence.
+Once leaders understand the AI capability landscape, the priority is not choosing tools — it is establishing control, clarity and confidence.

 6. Final Thoughts

 AI is no longer a future issue.
-It is embedded in everyday ways of working.
+It is increasingly embedded in everyday ways of working.

-For leaders and managers, the key question is whether AI adoption is intentional and governed, or accidental and unmanaged.
+For leaders and decision makers, the key question is whether AI adoption is intentional and governed, or accidental and unmanaged.

 Understanding the current AI universe is a critical first step.